 Dear Friends of WRFI,

 Welcome to the Matt Thomas Scholarship page.
-We are celebrating the lasting WRFI legacy left by Matt who co-founded WRFI in a Missoula garage in 1993 along with Dave Havlick and Tim Bechtold.
+This page is dedicated to celebrating the lasting WRFI legacy left by Matt who co-founded WRFI in a Missoula garage in 1993 along with Dave Havlick and Tim Bechtold.
 Back then, the idea that you could trek through the woods of the Rockies and earn college credit seemed crazy.
 Through years of advocacy, planning, and course development, WRFI kicked off its first field season in 1995 and has never looked back.
 In the ensuing decades, over a thousand college students from all over the country have experienced life-changing experiences and one-of-a-kind educational opportunities through WRFI courses.

 In May of 2002, Matt returned from instructing WRFI’s Spring Colorado Plateau course in high spirits; tragically, he died unexpectedly days later.
 Grieving WRFI stalwarts established a scholarship in his name, to ensure that students might continue to reap the benefits of an outdoor education like no other.
 The Matt Thomas Scholarship was born of those efforts to aid deserving students in participating in Montana Afoot and Afloat, WRFI’s semester-long course that explores human and land relationships from the Bob Marshall Wilderness to Yellowstone National Park to the Tongue River Basin.
 Matt developed and instructed Montana Afoot and Afloat, and it has remained, to this day, WRFI’s flagship program.